LukasBreitwieser/physics-analysis-benchmarks/README.md

-Execute  `./main.sh` to setup everyting and run all benchmarks
+Execute  `./main.sh` to setup everything and run all benchmarks